 Best Paper, Oxford Centre for Business Taxation, 2020 Doctoral Conference

 I estimate that dividend taxes, by impacting the cost of equity financing, have large effects on the financing, investment, and real outcomes of many US public firms.
-But—in contrast with economists' longstanding focus on capital investment responses—I find these effects occur mostly through “non-capital” investment channels: R&D and operating expenditures.
-Exploiting a quasi-experiment that tracks financing and expenditure responses to the 2003 dividend tax cut, I estimate a large, immediate, and sustained increase in average equity financing (+86%±11%) by small, cash-short public firms, reflecting a high elasticity (−3.9±3.1) to the cost of equity capital.
-Almost all of this extra cash appears to have been used for operating expenditures and R&D, rather than tangible investment.
+But—in contrast with economists' longstanding focus on capital investment outcomes—I find these responses are mostly from smaller, cash-constrained firms through “non-capital” investment channels: R&D and operating expenditures.
+Exploiting a quasi-experiment that tracks financing and expenditure responses to the 2003 dividend tax cut, I estimate a large, immediate, and sustained increase in average equity financing (+86%±11%) by these firms, reflecting a high elasticity to the cost of capital.
+Responsive firms put the cash substantially toward operating expenditures and R&D, rather than tangible investment.
 I also find higher job growth and long-run sales among the responsive firms.
-These results make sense, addressing conflicts in recent research: because dividend taxes affect the cost of equity financing, the firms impacted most are those that actually rely on equity financing—smaller, often unprofitable, less capital-intensive firms who invest heavily in “non-capital” pathways.
+These results make sense, reconciling mixed evidence in recent research: because dividend taxes affect the cost of equity financing, the firms impacted most are those that actually rely on equity financing---smaller, often unprofitable, less capital-intensive firms who invest heavily in ``non-capital'' pathways.

 Where in the World Does Partnership Income Go?
 Evidence of a Growing Use of Tax Havens